RaphaelRibes/GeCKO-MTruncatula/VARIANTS_CALLING/README.md

 - the full CAPTURE_SNAKEMAKE_WORKFLOWS/ folder
 - the runSnakemakeWorkflow.sh launcher
 - your mapped .bam files
-- a reference file in fasta format to call variants
+- the reference file in fasta format that was used to map your reads
 - the cluster_config_VariantsCalling.yml (in case you work on a cluster) and config_VariantsCalling.yml files in a CONFIG folder

 &nbsp;